Treasury operations involve various risks that must be evaluated and managed to ensure the security and stability of both businesses and investors.

 Why should organizations measure Treasury performance?

-Measuring Treasury performance is essential for organizations to ensure the effectiveness and efficiency of their treasury operations.
-In using key risk indicators, many organizations can quickly assess their current financial situation, identify potential risks, and develop strategies to mitigate them.
+Measuring Treasury performance is essential for organizations to ensure the effectiveness and efficiency of their treasury operations and maintain financial stability.
+In using key treasury risk management indicators, many organizations can quickly assess their current financial situation, identify potential risks, and develop strategies to mitigate them.

 This helps ensure that decisions made within the organization are based on the most accurate information.
 Additionally, measuring Treasury performance allows for comparison between different departments or divisions within the organization, allowing for improved interdepartmental collaboration and better overall performance.